Skip to main content

 We welcome expressions of interest from applicants who wish to apply for a UK Research and Innovation (UKRI) Future Leaders Fellowships (FLF) with Cardiff University as their host organisation.

 These fellowships are for early career academics and innovators who are transitioning to or establishing independence.
-Individuals should use the eligibility and person specification guidance in the call document to establish their suitability for the scheme with reference to the objectives of the programme.
+Individuals should refer to the funders up to date call document establish their suitability for the scheme with reference to the objectives of the programme.

 These fellowships are supportive of applicants from diverse career paths, including those returning from a career break or following time in other roles.
 Furthermore, UKRI encourages applications from those wishing to work part-time or in job shares to combine the fellowship with personal responsibilities.